-As of December 31, 2021, we had 103 full-time employees.
-Of these, 58 were engaged in full-time research and development and laboratory operations and 45 were engaged in full-time general and administrative functions, including employees dedicated to pre-commercialization efforts.
-As of December 31, 2021, 36 of our employees were located in China and 67 were located in the U.S. We have also engaged and may continue to engage independent contractors who are not full-time employees, to assist us with our operations.
+As of December 31, 2022, we had 73 full-time employees.
+Of these, 44 were engaged in full-time research and development and laboratory operations and 29 were engaged in full-time general and administrative functions.
+As of December 31, 2022, 31 of our employees were located in China and 42 were located in the U.S. We have also engaged and may continue to engage independent contractors who are not full-time employees, to assist us with our operations.
 None of our employees are represented by a labor union or covered by a collective bargaining agreement.
 We have never experienced any employment related work stoppages, and we consider our relations with our employees to be good.
 The following table sets out our total number of employees by function for the last three years.

-2019 2020 2021 Research and Development and Laboratory Operations 37 49 58 General and Administrative Functions 24 42 45 140
+2020 2021 2022 Research and Development and Laboratory Operations 49 58 44 General and Administrative Functions 42 45 29